-Creating an Asia-wide superhighway
+Creating the Asia-wide superhighway

 Appointed to head Axiata Group Berhad’s newly formalised wholesale division, Obaid Ur Rahman is setting the scene to create an Asia-wide superhighway – not to mention becoming the region’s preferred wholesale partner.
 Melanie Mingas reports.